Michael Shelley's Biography

 buy stuff

 In addition to being a much-acclaimed recording artist and multimedia renaissance man, Michael Shelley is a true believer who's acutely aware of a catchy, perfectly crafted pop songs capacity for conveying human truths both small and profound.
-The New York-bred singer/songwriters four solo albums the latest of which is Goodbye Cheater have been widely praised, both at home and abroad.
+The New York-bred songwriter's five solo albums, the latest of which is the all instrumental "Jimmy's Corner," have been widely praised, both at home and abroad.
+Although many have tried to categorize his music - he has been labeled Power-Pop, Sensitive Singer/Songwriter, Alt.
+Country & even Folk - the only qualities consistent throughout Shelley's varied catalog are an ear for melody and an obviously love for a great variety of musical inspirations.

-When hes not writing witty, deeply-felt pop songs, Shelley can be heard spinning classic pop, rock and country platters and cracking wise as DJ on legendary freeform station WFMU, or scouting talent for his indie label Confidential Recordings, whose catalogue includes new and old music by the likes of Shonen Knife, They Might Be Giants, Yo La Tengo, the Waco Brothers and the Wildweeds.
+When he's not writing witty, deeply-felt pop songs, Shelley can be heard cracking wise and trying to test the definitions of pop music (and interviewing a who's who of music history) most Saturday mornings on legendary freeform station WFMU, or scouting talent for his indie label Confidential Recordings, whose catalogue includes new and old music by the likes of Shonen Knife, They Might Be Giants, Yo La Tengo, The Waco Brothers and The Wildweeds.
+Confidential recently released "Leftovers" a 27 song compilation that culls Shelley's b-sides, demos, live tracks & covers.